-Here are three tasty recipes from chef Naadir Gattoo of Sandton Central's halaal fine dining restaurant Jasmine.
+Here are three tasty recipes from chef Naadir Gattoo.

 Chef Naadir Gattoo grew up in a family where food was always at the heart of everything.
 His Gujarati grandmother first inspired his love of food and from a career that started in sports medicine, he turned his attention to cooking after one of those profound experiences that led him to question how he wanted to spend the rest of his life.

-Naadir has travelled the world and brought back inspiration from myriad cultures and from his experiences across the globe which he has poured into the menu at his fully halaal restaurant, Jasmine Fusion at Sandton Central's glitzy The Marc centre.
+Naadir has travelled the world and brought back inspiration from myriad cultures and from his experiences across the globe which he poured into the menu at his first fully halaal restaurant, Jasmine Fusion (which sadly had to close during the pandemic).

 South Indian pot-roasted cauliflower